MojoliciousDotIO/mojolicious.io/blog/2017/12/04/day-4-dont-fear-the-full-app/index.markdown

 These are what we call 'hybrid routes'.
 They basically use the Lite arguments but are given to the methods.
-As you get deeper into Mojolicious, you might like setting the route name via an attribute better than by a positional argument
+As you get deeper into Mojolicious, you might like setting up routes via attributes better than by a positional argument

     $r->get('/')->to(cb => sub { ... })->name('route_name');